aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/watermark-and-background/add-background/_index.md

   - /add-background-in-workbook/
   - /workbook/add-background/
   - /workbook/background/add/
-keywords: "Add background, Excel workbook, Aspose.Cells Cloud, REST API, spreadsheet background image"
+keywords: "Aspose.Cells, add background image, Excel API, REST, cloud SDK, cURL, workbook background"
-description: "Use the Aspose.Cells Cloud REST API to add a background image to an Excel workbook.
-The API is available through cURL or any of the supported SDKs (C#, Java, Python, Ruby, Go, etc.)."
+description: "Learn how to add a background image to an Excel workbook using the Aspose.Cells Cloud REST API.
+Includes required parameters, authentication details, a complete cURL example, and error‑handling information."
 weight: 160
 ---

 This REST API adds a **background image** to an Excel workbook.

+**Prerequisites** – Before calling the endpoint you must:

+1. Have a valid Aspose Cloud client ID and client secret.
+2. Obtain an OAuth 2.0 access token and include it in the `Authorization` header as `Bearer <access_token>`.
+3. Ensure the picture file referenced by `picPath` exists in the chosen storage location.

 ### Query Parameters